shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 Combining predicate(s) and quantifier(s) (as well as some domains), we can create a quantified statement.
 - $(\forall x \in \Bbb {Z})[P(x)]$
-	- This means "for all integer x, P(x) holds or P is true about x"
+	- This means "for all integers x, P(x) holds or P is true about x"
 - $(\exists x \in \Bbb {Z}) [R(x)]$
 	- This means "there exists a integer x (at least one) such that R(x) holds or R is true about x"

 ### Variable Scope for Quantified Statement

-This is similar to block scope in programming where variables are bounded to a predicate or predicates.
-Think global variable and local variable.
-The scope of the variable in a quantified statement is determined by the set of bracket that comes after the variable domain.
+This concept similar to block scope in programming.
+Variables are bounded to a predicate or predicates.
+Think of global variables and local variables.
+The scope of the variable in a quantified statement is determined by the set of brackets that comes after the variable's domain.
-- The bracket is not an official way to determine variable scope, it actually depends on the context since different individuals, professors, and textbooks have different ways of expressing variable bound.
+- The bracket is not an official way to determine variable scope.
+Rather it actually depends on the context of the problem since different individuals, professors, and textbooks have different ways of expressing variable bounds.
 	- Some just write out in plain English, some don't use bracket at all.

-At the end of the day when writing mathematical notation you want to be as clear as possible.
-But for now the bracket is there to help understand mathematical logic.
+At the end of the day when writing in mathematical notation you want to be as clear as possible.
+But for now the brackets are there to help you understand mathematical logic.

 >[!example]
 >- $(\forall x \in \Bbb {N}) [P(x)] \wedge (\forall y \in \Bbb {Z}) [R(y)]$